 Pairing multiple tile patterns heightens the layers of texture within a home, and the design intrigue.

-Take this master bath, for example.
+Take this owner’s bath, for example.
 Tile can be found here on the floor and within the shower.
 The Choice collection from Emser Tile – a classic beveled subway tile – brings dimension to the shower, even while using neutral shades.
 Similarly, Emser’s Explorer series artfully incorporates the look of reclaimed wood and stone, providing an urban feel with layers of movement and dimension to the flooring.

 Texture within tile can be visual and tactile.